Environmental Health Coalition: 10 Transit Lifelines

-Microparticles in Landscaping Tool Fumes
+Microparticles in landscaping tool fumes

 Many landscaping workers in California experience migraines that they accredit to exhaust from gas powered leaf blowers, lawn mowers, etc. While the state of California is strict about air quality regulations, some gas-powered machines remain unregulated.
 There appears to be little push from the government to strictly enforce clean air policies.
-In addition to this there is also little research on the subject.
-Some machines are claimed to be updated and safer but still emit dangerous SMOG particles and gases.
-The EPA stated that pollution levels from these machines are on the same level as some sedans and could be as harmful or more so as cars by 2020.
-Some of these machines can emit particles smaller than 0.1 micron in size^{4}.
-Particles like these can cause cancer and lung disease and are unregulated by the government.
-Masks for these particles and fumes are available but may not be very accessible for workers in poor communities and some of the masks don't account for some of the more harmful fumes like benzene.
-The EHC is currently assisting landscaping workers in bringing legislation to their local governments^{4}.
+There is little research on the subject.
+Some machines claim to be updated with more safety precautions, but still emit particles and gases that lead to health risks.
+The EPA states that pollution levels from these machines have the same risk risk to health as some sedans, and could be as detrimental as cars by 2020.
+Some of these machines emit particles smaller than 0.1 micron.
+Particles like these can cause cancer and lung disease, and are unregulated by the government.
+Masks for these particles and fumes are available but may not be accessible for workers in poor communities.
+In addition, some masks cannot filter out some contaninants like benzene.
+The EHC is currently assisting landscaping workers in bringing legislation to their local governments.

-Lead Pollution Clean Up in San Diego School
+Lead pollution cleanup in San Diego schools

 Lead pollution in schools is a common problem in San Diego County.
-There were several schools in a mainly Latinx community that were unaware of the presence of lead in their water systems.
-As for the children and adults that were exposed, there is little to be done medically about lead poisoning.
-These children and adults are at risk of brain damage, slow learning, and poor behavioral problems.
-Houses in this community are also plagued with lead in their water, paint, toys, etc. The EHC and residents know lead to be prevalent because most of the neighborhood's buildings were built before 1978.
-The EHC was in charge of the investigation and damage control of this lead poisoning outbreak.
-They notified residents of medical risks, and recommended methods for lead detection.
+Lead contamination has been identified in drinking water systems in some schools in San Diego City, especially in older facilities.
+Exposure to lead can result in long-term health risks, particularly in children.
+Individuals exposed to elevated levels of lead are at an increased risk for neurological and developmental problems, including learning and behavioral difficulties.
+Lead exposure sources in older houses can include paint, plumbing, and consumer products.
+The EHC and residents know lead to be prevalent, as most of the neighborhood's buildings were built before 1978.
+The EHC works with residents to investigate lead exposure concerns and provide information about potential health risks and testing options.
+They notify residents of medical risks, and inform recommended methods for lead detection.

-Local Politics Initiatives

-Barrio Logan

-Barrio Logan is a neighborhood in San Diego that is concentrated with waste and recycling facilities, an interstate running through it, and an outdated city plan.
-The community of Barrio Logan is in the process of notifying the local government of these issues with the help of the EHC.
-The Office of Environmental Health Hazard Assessment and EPA developed a method of screening called CalEnviroScreen 3.0 and determined that Barrio Logan has a disproportionate number of pollution sources in their neighborhood.
-City planners and local government drafted a new plan, disregarding the communities' ideas and inputs.
-The neighborhood voted against the city planners' version, so no resolution was reached and the city plan from 1978 remains.
-They are still making an effort to gain momentum for their 2013 plan, and are still trying to reach a resolution.
+Community-based home lead inspection project